A. J. Fike: ARCA

-In Chevrolets and Pontiacs fielded by former ARCA RE/MAX Series driving champion Andy Hillenburg, he finished 7th in ARCA RE/MAX Series points in his first season on tour.
-In 50 career ARCA Series starts, he has 8 top-5 finishes and 19 top-10s with a career-best finish of second at Berlin Raceway in 2004.
+In Chevrolets and Pontiacs fielded by former ARCA RE/MAX Series driving champion Andy Hillenburg, Fike finished seventh in ARCA RE/MAX Series points in his first season on tour.
+In 50 career ARCA Series starts, he has eight top-five finishes and 19 top-tens with a career-best finish of second at Berlin Raceway in 2004.
 He scored his first career win in the ARCA series in 2015 when he led the most laps and won on a green-white-checkered finish at the Illinois State Fairgrounds in Springfield.
-Fike competed 15 of 20 ARCA Series events in 2016; he finished 9th in points with eight Top 10 and three Top 5 finishes.
+Fike competed 15 of 20 ARCA Series events in 2016; he finished ninth in points with eight top-ten and three top-five finishes.

 Open-wheel

-He finished tenth in the Indianapolis Speedrome midget points in 1997.
+Fike finished tenth in the Indianapolis Speedrome midget points in 1997.
 In 1998 he finished second in NAMARS Midgets points with three feature event victories.
 He joined the USAC National Midget Tour in 1999 and was the Rookie of the Year.
 Fike finished a career-best second in USAC Midget points in 2001 with two victories at Lakeside Speedway in Kansas and at the Belleville Midget Nationals, also in Kansas.
 He finished runner-up in USAC Midget Copper World Classic at Phoenix in 2001.
 He also finished sixth in USAC Midget national points in 2002; posting a win at Limaland Motorsports Park in Ohio.
 His career-best Silver Crown finish was a third in the Copper World Classic at Phoenix International Raceway in 2002.
-Fike also posted three top-10 Silver Crown finishes in 5 starts in 2002.
+Fike also posted three top-ten Silver Crown finishes in five starts in 2002.
 He finished 11th in USAC Sprint national points in 2002 with two runner-up finishes.

-He was the Pork Pole winner at the Springfield mile-dirt track.
+Fike was the Pork Pole winner at the Springfield mile-dirt track.
 Fike also qualified second at DuQuoin & Berlin.
 His best superspeedway qualifying effort was tenth at Gateway.
 Fike led for 48 laps in two races.
 A veteran of USAC Sprint, Midget and Silver Crown Series competition, NAMARS, Badger and ARCA Midgets and go-karts.

-After racing in NASCAR, he resumed racing in ARCA and Open Wheel.
+After racing in NASCAR, Fike resumed racing in ARCA and Open Wheel.
 In 2009, he finished second in the USAC Silver Crown points.

 NASCAR

 Truck Series

 Fike made two career starts in the Craftsman Truck Series.
-In 2003, Fike drove the #82 Ninetynine Racing Chevy at Phoenix.
-He started last in his debut, 36th in the field and finished 27th in the race, 6 laps off the pace.
+In 2003, Fike drove the No. 82 Ninetynine Racing Chevy at Phoenix.
+He started last in his debut, 36th in the field and finished 27th in the race, six laps off the pace.
 The next year, Fike would compete again for one race.
-He drove the #08 1-800-For-A-Phone Chevy at Bristol Motor Speedway for Green Light Racing.
+He drove the No. 08 1-800-For-A-Phone Chevy at Bristol Motor Speedway for Green Light Racing.
 He once again started 36th and finished 33rd.